raofida75/Best-neighbourhoods-to-settle-in-Toronto-/README.md

 Metrics to be considered when grouping neighbourhoods include:
 - The total number of important venues in each neighbourhood.
-- Additional metrics: The crime rate, total population, unemployment rate, and Pakistani population in each neighbourhood are the primary metrics.
+- Additional metrics: The crime rate, total population, unemployment rate in each neighbourhood are the primary metrics.
 Meanwhile, housing rents will be considered as a secondary metric.

+### Approach

+Part - I
+Get the venues in different neighbourhoods of Toronto using foursquare API, Now clean those venues and then define essential venues to retain only important venues.
+Now apply KMeans Clustering to the total venues data after determining the optimum cluster number using the elbow method.
+Visualize the clusters wrt to the neighborhoods in order of the increasing venues.

+Part - II
+Load and clean data for the primary metrics.
+Then, apply KMeans clustering algorithms to the data.
+Classify the clusters according to the mean of each metric with categories [High, Medium and Low].
+The best cluster is the cluster that gives the lowest rates for the primary metrics.
+Use the data for the best cluster only now for the secondary metric.
+Now load the housing rents for only those neighbourhoods which had low primary metrics.
+Apply clustering to the resulting data.
+Give categorical variables to the clusters obtained.
+Lastly, sisualize the final results.

 ### Results
 [Link to the interactive dashboard](https://public.tableau.com/app/profile/fida.hussain.abbas.rao/viz/TopNeighbourhoodsinToronto/Dashboard1?publish=yes)